pontoonapps/CareerGuide/maps-api/README.md

 ## API structure

 The API runs on pontoonapps.com (initially at https://pontoonapps.com/testnodeapi2/ ).
-Authentication mechanisms are detailed further below.
+Data structures and authentication mechanisms are detailed further below.

 * GET `<root>/ping` – returns a successful response if the API key is accepted
 * GET `<root>/pins` – return array of all pins visible to this user
 * POST `<root>/pins` – add a user pin (accepts JSON)
-* POST `<root>/pins/delete` – delete a pin identified by name and created by the calling (pin name is unique for a user; a user can only delete their own pins)
+* POST `<root>/pins/delete` – remove a pin identified by name and created by the calling user (a user can only delete their own pins) – the incoming JSON should only be `{ name: ... }`

 ### Data structures

 A pin is represented in the API with the following data structure:
 ```
 {
-  name:                      String (max 40 chars),
+  name:                      String (max 40 chars) – unique for the user,
   category:       (optional) Number,
   description:    (optional) String (max 255 chars),
   phone:          (optional) String (max 25 chars),